christopherwaltham/UBC_PHYS_Python-crash-course/1. Learning Python/README.md

 # 1. Learning Python
 There are two ways you can execute Python code:
 1. You can type instructions, line by line, into a Python console (such as the one in Spyder).
 2. You can type your instructions in a file that you give a `.py` extension.
-This is espcially usefull if you have many lines of code you want to execute.
+This is especially useful if you have many lines of code that you want to execute.

-We will start by typing instrucitons direcly into the terminal in Syder.
-Afterwords, when we progress to more complex programs, we will start using the code editor make and run files.
+We will start by typing instructions directly into the terminal in Syder.
+Afterward, when we progress to more complex programs, we will use the code editor to make files.

+Launch Spyder through Anaconda.
+See the last section of [module 0](0.%20Setting%20up%20the%20Tools) if you are unsure how to do this.

 ## Using python as a calculator
-The easiest thing you can do is use python as a calculator.
+The easiest thing you can do with Python is to use it as a calculator.
 We will start by running this code directly from the Spyder Console window.

-Launch Spyder through Anaconda.
 The lower right section of the Spyder window is the Console.
 Click on the console, and you are ready to type commands.

 You can, for example, write `2+2` or `2+10-5*10/2` and hit return on your keyboard to make Python compute the result.
 This is how my screen looks after having executed these commands:

 ![](Images/spyder_console.png)

-Possible points to discuss:
-- Order of operations
-- Inequalities
-- Modulo operator
-- Exponentiation

 ## Assigning variables
 You can define variables by setting them equal to something: